cangumeli/Campar-Blog-Post/README.md

 I think this is the most interesting problem they attempt to solve.
 We now don't have ground-truth SDF values to represent all faces of a surface, we have some hidden faces!
 Therefore, the model has to learn SDF values around those faces.

 The approach the authors used for shape completion naturally follows the inference formulation.
 We again have some point-sdf samples and we optimize a latent vector for them.
 We then forward pass our deep neural network for points evenly sampled around the unit sphere coordinate system.
 Thus, we have the complete shape!
 The major difference, as stated, is the ground-truth SDF values are only the ones visible from a camera.
+Different from the previous two experiments, 128-dimensional latent vectors are used.

 DeepSDF outperforms the 3D-EPN baseline in CD, EMD, and mesh-based metrics.
 This superiority can also be seen qualitatively in the selected sample shapes the authors have shown.